 Foreign earned income.
 If you file Form 2555 (relating to foreign earned income), you cannot claim the ACTC.

 How to claim the additional child tax credit.
-To claim the additional child tax credit, follow the steps below.
+To claim the additional child tax credit, see Schedule 8812 (Form 1040) and its Instructions.